 If an event of default has occurred and is continuing and all principal and accrued interest in respect of the Notes has become immediately due and payable or if DTC is at any time unwilling, unable or ineligible to continue as depositary for any global security and we do not appoint a successor depository within 60 days, we will issue individual certificated Notes in definitive form in exchange for the global security.
-In addition, we may at any time determine not to have the Notes represented by global securities, and, in such event, will issue individual certificated Notes in definitive form in exchange for such global securities.
-In any such instance, an owner of a beneficial interest in a global security will be entitled to physical delivery of individual certificated Notes in definitive form equal in principal amount to its beneficial interest in such global securities and to have all such certificated Notes registered in its name.
+In addition, we may at any time determine not to have the Notes represented by global securities, and, in such event, will issue individual certificated Notes in definitive form in exchange for such global security will be entitled to physical delivery of individual certificated Notes in definitive form equal in principal amount to its beneficial interest in a such global securities and to have all such certificated Notes registered in its name.
 Individual certificated Notes so issued in definitive form will be issued in denominations of \$1,000 and integral multiples thereof and will be issued in registered form only, without coupons.